 - Direct wallet purchases

-These alternatives simplify, and easy crypto to invest are available.
+These alternatives simplify, and easy-to-invest-in crypto is available.

 Low-Risk Crypto Coins: What “Low Risk” Actually Means